Syllabus

 Midterm Exams

 You will complete two mid-term exams in the Achieve platform.
 These quizzes will be worth 50 points each.
 The exams will be 25 questions and you will have 60 minutes to complete them.
+You will have two exam attempts with the highest being kept.
 They will usually cover 3-5 weeks of material and will ensure that you are retaining the material as we progress through the semester.

 Final Exam

 This will be a cumulative exam.
 It will be a timed and proctored exam.
 There will be approximately 50 questions.
 You will have 90 minutes to complete the exam, and you will be allowed to use an approved whiteboard, as well as your modeling kit.
+You will have two exam attempts with the highest being kept.
 This assignment is worth 100 points toward your final grade.

 This exam must be taken through ProctorU.
 See UNE’s Online ProctorU Site for information about signing up and scheduling your exam.
 A UNE-compliant webcam is required (see the Course Materials section, above, for more information).